jaybarlow/fuckyoumean/README.md

 3. **Server Component Security**: Comments in server components highlight the need for additional verification in production environments.
 4. **Graceful Degradation**: The authentication context includes fallback mechanisms and proper error handling to ensure security without breaking functionality.
 5. **Type Safety**: TypeScript is used throughout the application to prevent type-related security issues.
+6. **Form Validation**: Both client-side and server-side validation using Zod schemas.
+7. **Protected Routes**: Middleware ensures that protected routes are only accessible to authenticated users.

 ## Database Schema